eatyourpeas/checktick/docs/import.md

-# Bulk survey import
+---
+title: Manual Entry
+category: features
+priority: 4
+---

-The survey builder supports uploading a complete survey definition written in Markdown.
+The survey builder supports multiple ways to manually create survey content: bulk import from Markdown and detailed follow-up question configuration.
 This is convenient when:

 - You already have the survey designed in a document and prefer to import the structure instead of dragging and dropping questions in the visual builder.
 - You want to lay out complex flows with repeatable sections or branching logic before wiring the final details in the UI.
+- You need fine-grained control over follow-up text inputs for specific options.

 > **New:** You can also create surveys using our [AI-Assisted Survey Generator](/docs/ai-survey-generator/), which helps you design surveys through natural conversation instead of writing markdown manually.

+This document covers:

+- [Bulk survey import](#bulk-survey-import) - Complete markdown syntax for importing surveys
+- [Follow-up questions](#follow-up-questions) - Adding conditional text inputs to question options
+- [Repeats](#repeats-nested-repeatable-sections) - Creating nested, repeatable sections

+For more details on repeats, see [Repeats (Nested, Repeatable Sections)](/docs/collections/).

+## Bulk survey import

 This document captures the grammar the importer recognises and the conventions that keep identifiers stable when you later edit the survey.